AmberKRodriguez/CourseRegistration/README.md

 <a href="https://amberkrodriguez.github.io/Portfolio-/">Main Page</a>

 <h2> JavaScript and PHP Validations </h2>
-Assignment: Modify a Database-driven Web Application that Registers Students for Courses to Add both JavaScript and PHP Validations.
+Assignment 1: Modify a Database-driven Web Application that Registers Students for Courses to Add both JavaScript and PHP Validations.

 <br>
 <br>